Cricket in Indonesia: Recent years

 The recent history of cricket in Indonesia began in 1981, when the International Sports Club of Indonesia established a cricket section.
 Indonesia's first cricket league was established in 1992, when the Jakarta Cricket Association (JCA) was founded.
 Outside of Jakarta, leagues were established in the provinces of Bali and East Nusa Tenggara in the 1990s, and in West Java in the 2000s.
 The Indonesia Cricket Foundation (now known as Cricket Indonesia) was founded in 2000 by representatives from the Bali and Jakarta leagues.
 It gained affiliate membership of the ICC in 2001, and an Indonesian national team made its international debut the following year, in a four-team tournament in Perth, Australia, that also featured Japan and South Korea.
 The national side has since regularly played in ICC East Asia-Pacific regional tournaments.
-Cricket Indonesia has placed an emphasis on expanding cricket into schools, and in both 2008 and 2009 won ICC development awards for its Ultra Milk Development Programme, which "reached over 22,000 students in 500 schools".
+Cricket Indonesia has emphasized on expanding cricket into schools, and in both 2008 and 2009 won ICC development awards for its Ultra Milk Development Programme, which "reached over 22,000 students in 500 schools".
 A 2010 Jakarta Post article reported that cricket was played by 30,000 Indonesians across 14 provinces.
 Despite not being included in the original programme, cricket has been included as a sport at the 2018 Asian Games (to be hosted by Jakarta and Palembang), following lobbying efforts by Cricket Indonesia and the Olympic Council of Asia.